 Deciding Which Places to Visit in Blue Mountains

-With so many Blue Mountains places to visit, it can be a task to decide what to include in a Sydney one-day trip.
-In addition to being limited to a one-day adventure, you also need to consider what kind of experiences you want and how much you want to spend.
-It is free to enter most of the park – including top hiking trails and the best viewpoints – but there is a cost for tours and Scenic World attractions.
+With many Blue Mountains places to visit, you’ll need to decide what to include in a Sydney one-day trip.
+In addition, you also need to consider what kind of experiences you want and how much you want to spend.
+It is free to enter most of the park – including top Blue Mountain hiking trails and the best viewpoints – but there is a cost for tours and Scenic World attractions.

-While a multitude of sights appealed to us (and I’m the kind of person who always wants to do everything), it simply isn’t feasible to partake in all the park attractions on a Sydney one-day tour.
-The reason we wanted to visit the park was to escape the city and immerse ourselves in nature.
+While a multitude of sights appealed to us (and I’m the kind of person who always wants to do everything!), it simply isn’t feasible to partake in all the park attractions on a Sydney one-day tour.
+The main reason we wanted to visit the Blue Mountains was to escape the city and immerse ourselves in nature.
 On our trip, we decided to limit our Blue Mountains sightseeing to the natural aspects of the park.

-At the end of the post, we include detailed information on top park attractions and tips on where to go in Blue Mountains and what to see.
+At the end of the article, we include detailed information on top attractions and tips on where to go in Blue Mountains and what to see.